A Whole-Body Approach to Your Health

 Bio-identical hormone replacement therapy (BHRT or BHT) uses bio-identical hormones (BHs), which are derivatives of plant extracts chemically modified to be structurally indistinguishable from human endogenous hormones.

-BHTs are available commercially or can be compounded into different dosages and are available via different routes of administration.
+BHTs are compounded into different doses so they can be customized to a patient’s specific needs and are available via different routes of administration.

 Typically, compounded preparations of BHs may include estriol, estrone, estradiol, testosterone, micronized progesterone, and occasionally dehydroepiandrosterone (DHEA).